-Take this medicine at the same time each day.
-Taking it at the same time each day will have the best effect and will also
+Taking it at the same time each day will have the best effect.
+It will also help you

-help you remember when to take it.
+remember when to take it.

-It does not matter if you take it before, with or after food.
+It does not matter if you take this medicine before or after food.

 How long to take it for